skyde/Interaction/README.md

 take screenshot - Shift F9
 toggle eye mouse - Shift F10

+TODO: toggle header could should use Shift F11 (currently set to Alt-O)

 # Mac

 Using 'Alt Tab' app to have nice window switching with keyboard control.